 North Carolina Sixth Grader Refuses Common Core Tests

-North Carolina sixth grader Zoe Morris believes the new standardized tests entering her Chapel Hill middle school are wrong, and she wants out.
+North Carolina sixth grader Zoe Morris says the new standardized tests in her Chapel Hill middle school are wrong, and she wants out.

 Zoe and her father, Charlie, began researching Common Core national standards after he realized “teachers were teaching from scripts,” Charlie said, and Zoe began to register frustration in school.